Search by Keyword

 The stereo mix for “Something” was done on August 19th, 1969 in the control room of EMI Studio Two by George Martin and engineers Geoff Emerick, Phil McDonald and Alan Parsons.
 Ten attempts at this stereo mix were made, the tenth attempt undoubtedly being the keeper.
 With the addition of the orchestral arrangement, out went any trace of the rambling instrumental jam from the rhythm track that they apparently intended to end the song with up to this point, the recording staff omitting it from every one of these stereo mixes.

 Two live versions of the song were also recorded and released during George's solo career.
-On August 1st, 1971, George and his band of celebrities (including Ringo) recorded a live version of “Something” during his groundbreaking “Concert For Bangladesh” at Madison Square Garden in New York City, this being released on the 1971 triple-album of the same name.
+On August 1st, 1971, George and his band of celebrities (including Ringo) recorded a live version of “Something” that was featured in his groundbreaking “Concert For Bangladesh” at Madison Square Garden in New York City, this being released on the 1971 triple-album of the same name.
 Then, sometime between December 1st and 17th, 1991, George and his new group (including Eric Clapton) recorded another live version of the song during his brief Japanese tour, the result appearing on his 1992 album “Live In Japan.”

 George Martin and Geoff Emerick created a mix of tracks one and four of the original demo that George Harrison made on February 25th, 1969 for inclusion on the 1996 Beatles compilation album “Anthology 3.”
 Then, sometime between 2004 and 2006, George Martin and his son Giles Martin returned to the master tape of “Something” to create a mash-up version for inclusion in the Cirque du Soleil production of “Love,” this being released on the companion album of the same name.
 This unique version was titled “Something (with 'Blue Jay Way' transition)" and also features elements of “Hey Bulldog,” “Nowhere Man” and, rumor has it, their 1967 sound experiment “Carnival Of Light."